Guo-Yuqing/scNanoSeq-CUT-Tag/README.md

 These scripts in the `07_repetitive_elements` were used to compare and detect full-length LINE in human and mouse genome.

 *for human*
-Based on the third-generation sequencing technology, T2T human reference genome has been assembled and 320 full-length L1Hs have been identified.So for human, we used the T2T reference genome for the analysis of this section.
+Based on the third-generation sequencing technology, T2T human reference genome has been assembled and 320 full-length L1Hs have been identified.
+So for human, we used the T2T reference genome for the analysis of this section.
 ```
 sh L1HS_analysis_pip.sh
 ```